nicholasrobertm/RubyCore/README.md

 This is an updated & maintained fork of btripoloni's idea found [here](https://github.com/btripoloni/RubyCore)

-RubyCore is an easy way to create mods for Minecraft using Ruby.
+RubyCore is an easy way to create mods / plugins for Minecraft using Ruby.

 Requirements
 ============